-It’s not often you come across a controversial topic involving radiators, but the question of colour does seem to be a bit divisive.
-There’s a school of thought that says that radiators should be painted in dark colours – ideally black – as they’re better at absorbing heat and will thus be more efficient.
+It’s not often you come across a controversial topic involving radiators!
+But the question of colour does seem to be a bit divisive.
+One school of thought says that radiators should be painted in dark colours – ideally black – as they’re better at absorbing heat and will thus be more efficient.
 Another prevalent belief is that radiators shouldn’t be painted at all, particularly in metallic paints, as the slightly uneven surface makes them less efficient.
 Do these claims have any truth in them, though?

 Should radiators be painted at all?